akka/akka/akka-docs/src/main/paradox/java/scala-compat.md

 Scala users can directly implement Java Functional Interfaces using lambda syntax as well as that Java users can directly implement Scala functions using lambda syntax.

+## Do not use -optimize Scala compiler flag

+@@@ warning

+Akka has not been compiled or tested with -optimize Scala compiler flag.
+Strange behavior has been reported by users that have tried it.

+@@@